|

 its insulative qualities but rather with its

 emissivity.
-99.99% of typical floor coverings
+99.99% of typical

 have very high emissivity's ergo they all make

-good radiators.
-The insulating qualities affect
+The insulating qualities are

 only the

-fluid temperatures and pipe spacing. |
+fluid temperatures and pipe spacing

 Facts |